 Buttermilk is the traditional ingredient used as its acidity works with the bicarbonate of soda to help the loaf rise.
 If you used normal milk, the lactic acid would still activate it but buttermilk works best.
 I have seen other methods of using yogurt or sour cream instead of buttermilk, though I haven’t tried these alternatives myself.

 If you can’t find buttermilk, don’t worry as it’s easy to make your own at home!
-Just measure out the same amount of normal milk and add around 2 tablespoons of either lemon juice or white wine vinegar.
+Just measure out the same amount of full fat or semi-skimmed milk and add around 2 tablespoons of either lemon juice or white wine vinegar.
 Stir it together and leave the milk aside for around 10 minutes.

 It will become slightly thicker and curdled and this what you want – you now have buttermilk substitute!
 The extra acidity added to the milk will now help to activate the bicarbonate more effectively, resulting in a better rise to your soda bread.

 I’m not exaggerating when I say this bread is shockingly easy to make.
 You’ll feel like you’ve missed out a few steps as it comes together so quickly and easily.
 Full instructions with photos can be found in the recipe at the bottom of this post, but here is a summary of the method:

 - Finely chop your bacon and spring onions and grate your strong cheddar (so they incorporate well throughout the loaf)